 - 12 months in business

 - At least \$50,000 in annual sales

-- No recent bankruptcies or tax liens

 - You own at least 20% of the business and have a least fair or better personal credit

 Lendio

 lendio.com

 Business submits a free application and is provided with a list of lender options.
 Lendio funding managers work with applicant, explaining each loan option and advising which one is best for the business.